Tips and tricks Best practice guides, FAQ & more

 Fields can be renamed by double-clicking on them.
 The tokens will change their visual appearance accordingly.

 This property contains the list of actions which can be performed on an SAP element.
-They vary depending on the selection of the SAP Element type.
+Set of actions vary depending on the SAP Element type.
+As soon as you change the Action from the drop-down the new fields appear based on your selection such as Attribute Name, Value, Vkey etc.

-The property lists all of the possible attributes of the SAP Element and vary on the selection of the SAP Element type and Action type.
+The property lists all of the possible attributes of the SAP Element and vary depending on the SAP Element type and Action type.

 This property returns the value of the attribute.